JereKuusela/valheim-esp/publish/README.md

 - Shows creature hearing range (unless infinite).
 - Shows creature vision range and angle (and also the alert range).
 - Shows fire radius for creatures that avoid or are afraid of fires.
-- Shows breeding limit range and parter check range for breedable creatures.
+- Shows breeding limit range and partner check range for breedable creatures.
 - Shows food search check range and eating range for tameable creatures.

 # Other visualization (toggle with I)